Connecting People, Art, Land and Learning

 Mount Stuart houses the truly astonishing Bute Collection including European and British masterpieces and the interiors of the house itself are masterpieces in their own right!DISCOVER

-Enjoy a bite in the Bute Kitchen
+Enjoy a bite in The Courtyard

 On the island of Bute we are surrounded by fabulous producers and suppliers and we are proud to include fresh, local and Scottish ingredients on our kitchen menu.PLAN YOUR VISIT